nfriedly/nfriedly.com/src/documents/projects/0015-sociable-labs.html.md

 ---

 I Joined Sociable Labs in 2010 as one of the first engineers and went on to lead the front-end engineering team.
-I worked on every layer of the technology stack and helped the system grow to handle over a billion API requests per month.
+I worked on every layer of the technology stack and helped the system grow to handle billions of requests, peaking at nearly 10,000/second.

 Responsibilities included: